-The 30-inch Potable Water Pipeline along East Palmdale Boulevard has been designed to be constructed within the right-of-way of the road.
+The 30-inch Potable Water Pipeline along East Palmdale Boulevard has been designed to be constructed within the maintained road right-of-way-of the road. and would not encroach into areas of Little Rock Wash.
+Standard construction best management practices would be implemented during pipeline placement in Palmdale Boulevard, including the portion that crosses Little Rock Wash.
+Construction activities and pipeline placement would occur entirely within the maintained portion of Palmdale Boulevard, and best management practices would be implemented during construction to ensure no runoff or contaminants would impact the wash.
 Additionally, the Recovery Wells, Well Collection Pipeline, and temporary Percolation Pond parcels along 110th Street (east of the Recharge Site) have been located west of the street to avoid the potential jurisdictional areas located east of the street.

-With the proposed Project design, there would be no impacts to Waters of the U.S. and Waters of the State, and no mitigation or permitting would be required.
+With the proposed Project design and implementation of standard construction best management practices, there would be no impacts to waters of the U.S. and waters of the State, and no mitigation or permitting would be required.